okta/okta.github.io/_source/_posts/2019-06-19-spring-preauthorize.md

 ## Advance to OAuth 2.0 Login

 Form-based authentication feels pretty creaky and old these days.
-More and more, users expect to be able to log in using third party sites, and due to increased security threats, there's less motivation to manage user credentials on your own server.
+More and more, users expect to be able to log in using third-party sites, and due to increased security threats, there's less motivation to manage user credentials on your own server.
 Okta is a software-as-service identity and access management company that provides a whole host of services.
-In this tutorial, you're going to use them to quickly implement a login form using OAuth 2.0 and OIDC (OpenID Connect).
+In this section, you're going to use them to quickly implement a login form using OAuth 2.0 and OIDC (OpenID Connect).

 Very, very briefly: OAuth 2.0 is an industry-standard authorization protocol and OIDC is another open standard on top of OAuth that adds an identity layer (authentication).
 Together they provide a structured way for programs to manage authentication and authorization and to communicate across networks and the internet.
 Neither OAuth nor OIDC, however, provide an implementation.
 They are just specs or protocols.
 That's where Okta comes in.
 Okta has an implementation of the OAuth 2.0 and OIDC specs that allows for programs to use their services to quickly provide login, registration, and single sign-on (or social login) services.
 In this tutorial, you're just going to be implementing a login function, but at the end of the tutorial, you can find links to other resources to show you how to implement social login and registration.

-First, sign up for a free Okta Developer account: [https://developer.okta.com/](https://developer.okta.com/)
+First, sign up for a free Okta Developer account: [https://developer.okta.com/signup/](https://developer.okta.com/signup/).

 If this is the first time you've logged in or just registered, you may need to click the **Admin** button to get to the developer console.